-- Restoration Workshop of Nidaros Cathedral, Trondheim, Geological survey of Norway and the Norwegian Non-Fiction Writers and Translators Organisation: book project on the stones used at Nidaros Cathedral (in preparation since 2011, publication in 2015).
+- Restoration Workshop of Nidaros Cathedral, Trondheim, Geological survey of Norway and the Norwegian Non-Fiction Writers and Translators Organisation: book project on the stones used at Nidaros Cathedral (published 2015).

-- University Museum of Bergen, Norway: Co-editor on an edited volume on soapstone production in the north (Viking Age/Middle Ages) (in preparation since 2011, published 2017).
+- University Museum of Bergen, Norway: Co-editor on an edited volume on soapstone production in the north (Viking Age/Middle Ages) (published 2017).

-- University of Sydney, Department of Archaeology: Contributor to an edited volume on ancient hunting structures in the Near East and Central Asia (in preparation since 2012).
+- University of Sydney, Department of Archaeology: Contributor to an edited volume on ancient hunting structures in the Near East and Central Asia (in preparation since 2012, publication underway).

 - The Norwegian Research Council/Norark: Member of the so-called “Utmarksnettverket” (archaeological “outfield” network), on the archaeology of key Norwegian resources, especially in the Middle Ages) (2011-)